hallambaker/Mathematical-Mesh/Web/Guide/contact.md

 [Carol's contact information]
 ~~~~

-The `/self` option is used to mark the contact as being the user's own contact
+The  `contact self` command is used to inport a contact and mark it as
-details:
+being the user's own contact details:

 ~~~~